-(iii) notify holders of debt securities immediately through SENS of any actual or potential default under the placing document and/or security documents; and

-(iv) allow holders of debt securities access to the register of holders of debt securities through the transfer agent or otherwise.
+(e) assisting holders of debt securities access to the register of holders of debt securities through the transfer agent or otherwise (accepting the disclosure limitations at nominee/broker holder level only).
 Any request of access to the register of holders of debt securities must be adhered to within 3 business days from receipt of a written request from a holder\s of debt securities.

+6.78 Any change to the contact details of the debt officer must be announced through SENS.

 Additional or Amended Continuing Obligations: Type of Debt Instrument

-Asset-Backed Securities;
+Asset-Backed Securities; [to be moved under Structured products]

 Green Segment;